HasanNahiyanNobel/Learning-Django/Learning Log.md

 1. Then ran `py manage.py makemigrations` and `py manage.py migrate` consecutively for reasons which I don't fully understand.
 1. *Saw* how he was using shell to query stuffs.
 Added a post with him.
 1. Formatted date style.
 1. Now comes the **crucial part**.
 Registered the *Post* model (which was created in shell) in `blogs\admin.py`, so that it would be shown in Django admin panel.
 And it shows, and it feels awesome again!

+## 6. User Registration
+1. Created a new app using `py manage.py startapp users`.
+1. Registered it in `settings.py`.
+1. Django provides its own user registration form!
+Wow!
+1. Added a `register.html` page.
+1. Updated `urlpatterns` in a different way.